 The local borough council in their wisdom recently approved a planning application to extend a housing development in the north, onto farmland which currently serves as a buffer between urban and heathland areas.
 This decision was controversial for several reasons, but especially because it appeared to override a government directive which prevented new developments within 400m of heathland sites.

 The RSPB and other conservation bodies became worried that this development might set a dangerous precedent and the decision eventually went to a Public Inquiry.
 As part of their submission to the Inquiry I was asked to document the site photographically for the RSPB and their partners at Natural England.

-Following 3 visits to the site in late spring 2011 I delivered a library of 300+ images, depicting the Talbot Heath landscape, its flora & fauna, human visitors, and urban effects.
+Following 3 visits to the site in late spring 2011 I delivered a library of 300+ geolocated images, documenting the Talbot Heath landscape, its flora and fauna, human visitors, and urban effects.